listeven989/email.dev/README.md

 # Setup

-Spin up postgres database (locally or you can get a hosted one, I use neon.tech) and create/fill out the `.env` file from `.env.example`
+Spin up postgres database (locally or you can get a hosted one - I use `neon.tech`).

+Create/fill out the `.env` file from `.env.example`

 Get an email account setup (preferrably with a custom domain).
 Any smtp provider will work, I use zoho since its only $12/yr for a custom domain.